 The prime objective here is to close the solid waste cycle loop and to follow a more systematic, integrated approach to solid waste management.
 Solid Waste Management covers all activities pertaining to the control, transfer, transport, processing, and disposal of solid waste in accordance with best principles and practices of public health, economics, engineering, conservation, and aesthetics.
 The best method to deal with waste is centered on a broadly accepted -hierarchy of waste management - which gives a priority listing of the technical and sociological options of waste management.
 The highest and most preferred rank of this integrated management hierarchy is waste prevention or waste minimization at source, which aims at reducing the amount of the waste produced.
 It is the most effective way to reduce the quantity of disposable waste, the cost associated with its handling and its adverse environmental impacts.
 Reuse, recycling, and energy recovery technologies then come as moderately suitable technologies.
 Land-filling is the last option of the hierarchy that involves controlled interment of the residual waste which has no further use on or in the earth's mantle.
+Industrial wastes like fly ash, blast furnace slag, stone dust etc. should be used for construction purposes thereby diverting them away from landfills.

-• Almost 50 per cent of the total solid waste generated in our cities today is organic waste.
+Almost 50 per cent of the total solid waste generated in our cities today is organic waste.
 In common scenarios, this organic waste ends up in the landfill.
 Organic waste, being biodegradable, does not have the same dangers associated with disposal of other solid wastes like plastics, e-waste or hospital waste.
 However, organic waste can easily be converted into a resource, like biogas or manure, through appropriate treatment process.
 It is important to treat as much waste on site as possible in order to reduce the size of our ever growing landfills.
 In this light, it is recommended for the project to create a phase-wise strategy to treat 100 per cent of organic waste on site through appropriate strategies.
-In this section, if no organic waste is treated on site, then the impact will be considered to be 100 per cent.
-If strategies are being adopted to treat all the organic waste being generated on site, then the impact will be o per cent.
+In this section, if all organic waste is treated on site, then the project will be considered to be 100% self-sufficient in treatment on organic waste on site.
 Projects should strive to recycle and reuse all organic waste being generated on site.